bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ### Listing a new item for sale

-If the role of Seller was selected, the application displays a form that allows the User to add an item for sale:
+If the role of Seller was selected, the application displays a form that allows the User to add an item for sale.
+This is shown in the following screenshot:

 ![Marketplace App listing add item for sale screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/app-listing-item-for-sale.png)